-Statistical Process Control: A full implementation of NAbC within statistical process control (SPC) monitoring frameworks would be useful to compare against potential competitors like those of Adegoke et al. (2022),), Quessy et al. (2013), Lemyre and Quessy (2024), Ajadi et al. (2021), Bours & Steland (2020), Wang et al. (2019), Choi and Shin (2021and those reviewed in Ebadi et al. (2021).
-While a major focus should be on power-related metrics like average run length, special scrutiny should be placed on robustness and the (nonparametric) generalizability of NAbC vs these competitors, since these characteristics arguably are areas of weakness in the SPC literature, and where NAbC might make its most meaningful contributions.
+Statistical Process Control: A full implementation of NAbC within statistical process control (SPC)monitoring frameworks would be useful to compare against potential competitors like those of Adegokeet al. (2022), ), Quessy et al. (2013), Lemyre and Quessy (2024), Ajadi et al. (2021), Bours & Steland(2020), Wang et al. (2019), Choi and Shin (2021and those reviewed in Ebadi et al. (2021).
+While a majorfocus should be on power-related metrics like average run length, special scrutiny should be placed onJD Opdyke, Chief Analytics OfficerPage 76 of 91Correlation and Beyond robustness and the (nonparametric) generalizability of NAbC vs these competitors, since these characteristics arguably are areas of weakness in the SPC literature, and where NAbC might make its most meaningful contributions.

-Causal Models: Recovering DAGs, and Empirical Robustification: Causal models are not new (see Wright, 1921), and as we have seen above, neither are directional measures of association, which in recent times go back over a dozen years (see Zheng et al., 2012), but have direct foundations in papers from the nineteenth century (see Yule, 1897, as well as Allena and McAleerb, 2018, for a thorough analysis of Yule, 1897).
-Their recent use in causal frameworks already has made notable inroads (see Pascual-Marqui et al., 2024; Blömbaum et al., 2019; and MacKinnon & Lamp, 2022), and serve to validate NAbC's potential contribution in this area.
+Causal Models: Recovering DAGs, and Empirical Robustification: Causal models are not new (see Wright, 1921), and as we have seen above, neither are directional measures of association, which in recent times go back over a dozen years (see Zheng et al., 2012) but have direct foundations in papers from the nineteenth century (see Yule, 1897, as well as Allena and McAleerb, 2018, for a thorough analysis of Yule, 1897).
+Their recent use in causal frameworks already has made notable inroads (see Pascual-Marqui et al., 2024; Blömbaum et al., 2019; and MacKinnon & Lamp, 2022), and serves to validate NAbC's potential contribution in this area.

-Causal model frameworks often are defined, in part or in whole, by directed acyclic graphs (DAGs), and the recovery of the 'ground truth' DAG, assuming it is rightly specified,72 is one of causal modeling's fundamental tasks.73 NAbC obviously is not designed to provide "all else equal" estimates of the magnitudes of treatment effects that regression approaches within causal frameworks can provide (see MacKinnon & Lamp, 2022).
-But it should be able to enhance covariate classification efforts for accurate
+Causal model frameworks often are defined, in part or in whole, by directed acyclic graphs (DAGs), and the recovery of the 'ground truth' DAG, assuming it is rightly specified, is one of causal modeling's fundamental tasks.
+NAbC obviously is not designed to provide "all else equal" estimates of the magnitudes of treatment effects that regression approaches within causal frameworks can provide (see MacKinnon & Lamp, 2022).
+But it should be able to enhance covariate classification efforts for accurate DAG recovery.
+For example, when using a directional dependence measure, say, Chatterjee's improved correlation (see Xia et al., 2024), we can apply NAbC twice, once with the treatment variable (X) and dependent variable (Y) and relevant covariates (V1, V2, V3) in one order in the matrix (e.g. with column and row ordering of X, V1, V2, V3, Y), and once in the reverse order in the matrix (Y, V3, V2, V1, X).
+The two resulting matrices will together capture all potential associations, in both directions, of all the variables.
+And all the cells of the two estimated dependence matrices will fully map to the relevant causal categories that make up a DAG (e.g. the confounders, colliders, mediators, independent variables, causes of X, consequences of X, causes of Y, and consequences of Y).